Starting Out on TV’s Big Breakfast

-For my witnesses I called doctors (who spoke about out of body experiences), Spiritualists, Swedenbourg followers, the Society of Psychical Research and representatives of different faiths.
+For my witnesses I called doctors (who spoke about out of body experiences), Spiritualists, Swedenborg followers, the Society of Psychical Research and representatives of different faiths.
 I had planned the debate well and the usual skeptics, psychologists and magicians in the opposing camp were soon demolished.
-The telephone poll, that was to decide who had won the argument, was overwhelmingly in my favour.
-In fact, the presenter said that it was the biggest majority the programme had ever seen.
+The telephone poll, that was to decide who had won the argument, was overwhelmingly in my favor.
+In fact, the presenter said that it was the biggest majority the program had ever seen.

-Perhaps programme makers should note that the public are really very interested in the philosophical implications of clairvoyance and mediumship.
+Perhaps program makers should note that the public are really very interested in the philosophical implications of clairvoyance and mediumship.

 Afterwards the people who had been given the readings were asked for their opinions.
 They had no idea that the other reader was a psychologist.
 Everyone agreed that Jane’s reading was spot on but that the psychologist had said things that were so general that it could apply to anyone.
 When my mediumistic demonstration was picked apart it was found that everything I had said was perfectly correct.

 Once again Jane and I had confounded the skeptics.